IntelliTect-eSamples/azure-containers-iac/readme.md

-# KTea Websites Infrastructure as Code (IaC)
+# KTEA Websites Infrastructure as Code (IaC)

 This repository contains the Terraform configuration files for managing the infrastructure of KTea websites.
 It leverages Azure resources and follows best practices for Infrastructure as Code (IaC) to ensure consistency, scalability, and maintainability.

 ## Repository Structure

+root folder
 base
-app
 modules
 examples

 ### Base
-Provisions the following resources that can be used by all accounts
+Provisions the following resources that can be used by all accounts.
+The base configuration does not use Terraform backend state.

 - Storage account
-- Azure Container Registry
+- Azure Container Registry?

-Does not use "backend" state.

 ## Key Features